 - Click in the field and start typing to invoke this filtering functionality.
 Click on the applicable result to populate the field

 - Click the [Add] button to invoke the Term Picker.
 Search or Navigate to the applicable term(s).
 Click [Select] to populate the field

 Metadata Field Descriptions

-- Publication Date: Provides the ability to apply a date to enhanced search criteria to filter and sort results; and will appear on printed copy
+Publication Date: Provides the ability to apply a date to enhanced search criteria to filter and sort results

 1 Pre-populated but may be modified.
-Refer to the Information Security Classifications Guidelines (PDF, 131 KB) for more details.
+Refer to the Information Security Classifications Standard for more details.

 2 Not a required field.